 To apply for a Refugee Travel Document, file Form I-131, Application for Travel Document.
 You should file a Form I-131 before you leave the United States and expect processing times of approximately three months.
 However, it may take longer.
 Expedited processing may be available for your situation.

-Should you need to leave the United States before USCIS grants the Refugee Travel Document or you want to apply for the travel document outside the United States, please consult with an immigration attorney.
+Should you need to leave the United States before USCIS grants the travel document or you want to apply outside the United States, please consult with an immigration attorney.

 Period of Validity

 A Refugee Travel Document is valid for up to one year.
 During this time you can use the document multiple times.